-GIG37 Fifty Days to Perfection
+GIG93 Fifty Days to Perfection

-On the day of Pentecost, the disciples, all 120 of them, were in one place in one accord.
+On the day of Pentecost, the disciples, all one hundred and twenty of them, were in one place in one accord.
 How did they arrive at that spirit of oneness and unity?
-To answer that question, we've got to examine the fifty-day time period between Passover and Pentecost, or as they're called in Hebrew, Pesach and Shavuot.
+To answer that question, we have to examine the fifty-day time period between Passover and Pentecost, or as they are called in Hebrew, Pesach and Shavuot.
 The fifty days begins during the Unleavened Bread with the waving of the sheaf of the first-fruits of the barley harvest, and continues to the first day of Pentecost, or Shavuot.
-The events that are experienced by the disciples just preceding and during these fifty days includes the arrest, the trial, the torture, crucifixion, and resurrection of Yeshua.
+The events that are experienced by the disciples just preceding and during these fifty days include the arrest, the trial, the torture, crucifixion, and resurrection of Yeshua.
 It also includes His post-resurrection teaching and impartation, His Ascension, and their waiting and praying together in the upper room in Jerusalem.